SERA46: Framework for Nutrient Reduction Strategy Collaboration: The Role for Land Grant Universities

 Projected Participation

-Outcomes from the SERA will be assimilated into LGU extension publications, programs, and activities to be distributed through service frameworks, communicated through state and regional workshops, field days and farm tours, and demonstrated through establishment of on-farm research-demonstration sites, such as Arkansas’s and Wisconsin’s Discovery Farms and Mississippi REACH program.
+Outcomes from the SERA will be assimilated into LGU extension publications, programs, and activities to be distributed through service frameworks, communicated through state and regional workshops, field days and farm tours, and demonstrated through establishment of on-farm research-demonstration sites, such as Arkansas’s and Wisconsin’s Discovery Farms and the REACH program at Mississippi State University.
 The SERA will consider digital formats for outreach throughout its activities as well as traditional field days and fact sheets.

 Organization/Governance